Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Simulations

 \subsection{Robustness}

 Table A2 presents results for the recovered stylized networks under varying network sizes, $N=\{15,30,50\}$.
-Differences between the true and estimated networks are fairly constant as $N$ increases: even for small $N=15$ a large proportion of zeros and non-zeros are correctly estimated.
+Differences between the true and estimated networks are fairly constant as $N$ increases: even for small $N=15$, a large proportion of zeros and non-zeros are correctly estimated.
 In all cases, biases in $\hat{\rho}$ and $\hat{\gamma}$ decrease with larger $T$.
-We also conduct a counterpart robustness check for one of the real work networks.
-More precisely, we use the savings and insurance networks between households in villages identified in Banerjee \emph{et al.} (2013), that are generally larger than family networks focused on so far.
-Table A3 shows descriptive statistics on this true village network (Panel A) and the recovered network (Panel B).
-Relative to the family network, the savings and insurance network has many more edges, a greater proportion of weak edges, is less clustered, with nodes having a higher degree distribution.
-Despite these differences, the recovered network retains good accuracy on many dimensions: $78$\% of all edges are recovered, the recovered clustering coefficient is $.058$ (relative to an actual coefficient of $.073$) and the three nodes with the highest out-degree are all still identified.